The Easybeats: Vigil

 The band returned to London and continued to work in the studio.
-Their next single, "The Music Goes 'Round My Head", again written by Vanda and Young, is considered to have been influenced by the emerging UK Rocksteady/Ska scene.
+Their next single, "The Music Goes 'Round My Head", again written by Vanda and Young, is considered to have been influenced by the emerging UK rocksteady/ska scene.
 In late 1967, Vanda and Young began writing for other artists.
 Two of their songs, "Bring a Little Lovin'" and "Come In, You'll Get Pneumonia", were covered by Los Bravos (and later by Ricky Martin as "Dime Que Me Quieres") and Paul Revere and The Raiders respectively.
-Still trying to get back into the UK charts, the band moved to a more pop-friendly sound and released the soft rock, ballad "Hello, How Are You" on 8 March 1968.
-The plan worked and the song reached #20 in the UK charts.
+Still trying to get back into the UK chart, the band moved to a more pop-friendly sound and released the soft rock, ballad "Hello, How Are You" on 8 March 1968.
+The plan worked and the song reached no. 20 in the UK chart.
 However, in retrospect, the band have cited the change in sound as a mistake, stating that it alienated the band's longterm fans.

 In May, the band finally released their second album for United Artists; Vigil (re-titled Falling Off The Edge of the World in the US).
 The album was a mixture of recent singles, new recordings and out-takes from the scrapped 1967 album.
 Two of the songs recorded for the abandoned LP, "Land of Make Believe" and "Good Times", were released as singles.
 The baroque pop ballad "Land of Make Believe" was released in the UK on 5 July and in Australia on 18 July.
-Although failing to chart in the UK, it reached No. 18 on the Australian charts.
+Although failing to chart in the UK, it reached No. 18 on the Australian chart.
 The B-side to the Australian single was the next UK single; "Good Times".
 Released on 13 September, "Good Times" again failed to chart in the UK.
 An often-told story about the song is that when the track was broadcast on BBC radio, it was reputedly heard by Paul McCartney on his car radio; McCartney apparently rang the station immediately to request a repeat playing.
 The song featured Steve Marriott of the Small Faces on backing vocals and Nicky Hopkins on piano.
 In November, Albert Productions released the UK B-side to "Good Times", the instrumental track "Lay Me Down and Die", as a single in Australia.
-The single was slammed by critics and reached #59 on the Australian chart; their lowest-charting single to date.
+The single was slammed by critics and reached No. 59 on the Australian chart; their lowest-charting single to date.